Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 Instructions

-• PREP: Preheat the oven to 425°F (220°C).
-Set out a large baking sheet.
+• Preheat oven to 425°F (220°C).
+Set out a large sheet pan.

-• ASPARAGUS PREP: Rinse asparagus under cold water and dry completely (you can quickly dry them by rolling the spears between two kitchen towels).
+• Rinse asparagus under cold water and dry completely (you can quickly dry them by rolling the spears between two kitchen towels).
 Break off the woody ends by bending each spear until it snaps naturally.

 Video